Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 If you book a stay directly through Radisson Hotels online and find a lower rate, Radisson will match it and give you an additional 25% off your stay.
 There are, of course, some qualifiers:

-• You must find the comparison rate at least 48 hours prior to midnight hotel local time of your arrival date.
+• You must find the comparison rate at least 48 hours before midnight hotel local time on your arrival date.

 • The comparison rate must be for the same hotel, same reservation date(s), same room type (i.e., room size and amenities), same number of guests, and same currency as your confirmation email.

-• The same advance payment and refund policies and restrictions must apply to the reservation.
+• The same advance payment, refund policies, and restrictions must apply to the reservation.

-• Customer Care must be able to find the rate at the time they validate the Best Online Rate Guarantee claim.
+• Customer Care must be able to find the rate when they validate the Best Online Rate Guarantee claim.

-• The rates will be compared net of any taxes, gratuities, or any other fees associated with the room rate.
-Disparities solely attributable to rounding and/or difference in currency exchange rates are excluded.
+• The rates will be compared net of any taxes, gratuities, or other fees associated with the room rate.
+Disparities attributable to rounding and/or currency exchange rate differences are excluded.

 To make a claim, visit the guarantee page and use the contact form plus instructions for submitting your claim.